The above image is courtesy of Foxglove Hollow, which taught online painting classes as one of the

 Funding Supports Student Fees: We recognize that parents often need to accompany students on trips and activities however, BC Gaming Grant guidelines require that funding be used for the students' admission fees ONLY.
 Adult admissions can not be paid by the grant.

-However, if a Navigate/NIDES PAC parent organizes a skating club, meaning the applicant sets the date, time, and location, and coordinates the coach, then that new program would be eligible because it isn't already funded by Gaming.
+When a Navigate/NIDES PAC parent organizes a skating club, meaning the applicant sets the date, time, and location, and coordinates the coach, then that new program would be eligible for PAC funds because it isn't already funded by Gaming.

 See Section 4 of the BC Gaming Requirements for a full list of eligible and prohibited expenses.